broadinstitute/warp/pipelines/broad/arrays/imputation/Imputation.changelog.md

 2023-08-01 (Date of last Commit)

 * Moved ReplaceHeader to its own scatter to remove dependency between the two nested scatters to help with wall clock time
+* Updated Eagle docker to address security vulnerabilities, this has no effect on this pipeline

 # 1.1.10
 2023-03-03 (Date of Last Commit)